hynek/structlog/docs/loggers.rst

 All it does is:

-- Keeping a *context* and a *logger* that it's wrapping,
+- Keeping a *context dictionary* and a *logger* that it's wrapping,
 - recreating itself with (optional) *additional* context data (the :func:`~structlog.BoundLogger.bind` and :func:`~structlog.BoundLogger.new` methods),
 - recreating itself with *less* data (:func:`~structlog.BoundLogger.unbind`),
-- and finally relaying *all* other method calls to the wrapped logger after processing the log entry with the configured chain of processors.
+- and finally relaying *all* other method calls to the wrapped logger after processing the log entry with the configured chain of :ref:`processors <processors>`.

 You won't be instantiating it yourself though.
-For that there is the :func:`structlog.wrap_logger` function (or the convenience function :func:`structlog.get_logger` we'll discuss in :ref:`configuration`):
+For that there is the :func:`structlog.wrap_logger` function (or the convenience function :func:`structlog.get_logger` we'll discuss in a minute):

 .. literalinclude:: code_examples/loggers/simplest.txt
    :language: pycon